 Balancing the hiring process through job descriptions

 To fix the imbalance, we need to include everyone and exclude no one, regardless of demographics or background.
 We need to be understanding and empathetic of the unique journeys that candidates take to our job listings.

-That means job descriptions that are clear and searchable for candidates who aren’t familiar with our company and don’t know someone for a referral.
+That means covering the job description basics well and writing job posts that are clear and searchable for candidates who aren’t familiar with our company and don’t know someone for a referral.
 It means concise job descriptions that respect candidates’ time as much as our own.

 It means relevant requirements tailored specifically to the job so we can be transparent about the basis for our decisions.
 And it means conveying exactly what we offer and where the role fits into our company’s organizational chart.

 Searchable job titles and unambiguous requirements.
 Job descriptions that are concise, clear, and error-free.
 Empathy for everyone’s unique journey.

 While the language we use has to be welcoming to candidates from a wide variety of backgrounds, we need more than inclusive language.
 We need inclusive content to create truly inclusive job descriptions.